Learn How to Spray Paint your PC Case a New Color Fast

 Step One: Remove Old Components

-I’m pretty sure that if we don’t remove the components, we might have a few issues, don’t you?
-Let’s get the components out of the case ready for preparation.
+I’m pretty sure that you we don’t remove the components, you might have a few issues with things not working, don’t you?
+Let’s go ahead and get the components out of the case ready for preparation and spray painting your PC case.

 Step Two: Prepare the case for Spraying

-Before we can spray the case, you need to remove any dust, particles and surface contaminants before moving on.
+Before we can spray the gaming PC case, you need to remove any dust, particles and surface contaminants before moving on.
 Here is my checklist for cleaning up my client’s cases.

 - Get an old sock, place it over the end of the Hoover pipe and clear out any big dust balls are particles